r7kamura/google-docs-to-github/README.md

 # google-docs-to-github

-Custom action to export Google Docs from Google Drive to GitHub.
+Custom action to export Google Docs documents from Google Drive to GitHub.

-This action exports docs directly under the specified folder on Google Drive.
+This action exports docs directly under the specified folder on Google Drive, convert into JSON files that contain HTML body and some metadata such as title and creation datetime, then push to GitHub repository.

 ## Set up